PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models/README.md

 ## 💖 Citation
-**If you find our survey paper or this curated collection beneficial, please consider citing our paper.**
+**If you find value in our survey paper or curated collection, please consider citing our work and starring our repo to support us.**

 ```text
 @article{cao2024controllable,